ngrok/ngrok-docs/docs/guides/licensing.md

 ## What do I pay for in ngrok’s Pay-as-you-go pricing?

-On ngrok’s advanced plan you get more features and fewer limits (with the option to pay more for resources) than you would on free or the user-based plans.
+On ngrok’s Advanced plan, you get more features and fewer limits (with the option to pay more for resources) than you would on free or the user-based plans.

 | Resource                                                | Limit on Free          | Advanced Usage-Based plan                |
 | ------------------------------------------------------- | ---------------------- | ---------------------------------------- |